-- 3.1.6.1 Competence and proficiency defined.
+3.1.6.1 Competence and proficiency defined.
 Competence in a language is the ability to read correctly theological texts of moderate difficulty in that language with the use of a dictionary.
 It is the level of skill normally acquired by the satisfactory completion of two semester courses in the language at university level.
 Proficiency is a level of skill normally acquired after four semester courses in the language at university level.
-To be credited with competence applicants need to have received a grade of at least B- (70%) (or equivalent in other grading schemes) in such courses, while Biblical Department applicants require a grade of at least B+ (77%) (or equivalent in other grading schemes) to be credited with competence or proficiency in biblical languages. - 3.1.6.2 Language prerequisites (admissions).
-While there are in-program language requirements (see 5.1 below), there are no language prerequisites for the M.A. in Theology. - 3.1.7 Letters of reference.
-The applicant must arrange for two letters of academic reference to be sent directly by the referee to the GCTS Office.
+To be credited with competence applicants need to have received a grade of at least B- (70%) (or equivalent in other grading schemes) in such courses, while Biblical Studies applicants require a grade of at least B+ (77%) (or equivalent in other grading schemes) to be credited with competence or proficiency in biblical languages.
+All students will need to give current evidence of their facility in a research language(s), where applicable, by taking a TST Language Exam or by passing a TST Language course.
+Students may be exempted from this requirement by the Admissions Committee.

+3.1.6.2 Language prerequisites (admissions).
+While there are in-program language requirements (see 5.1 below), there are no language prerequisites for the MA (USMC) in Theology.

+3.1.7 Letters of reference.
+The applicant must arrange for two letters of academic reference to be sent directly by the reference to the GCTS Office.
 Reference forms are not provided.
-Referees should comment candidly and specifically about the applicant's qualifications to pursue and complete graduate studies. - 3.1.8 Statement of purpose.
-The applicant must submit a brief statement (between one hundred and five hundred words) outlining his or her academic interests and academic purposes. - 3.1.9 Optional documentation.
+Reference should comment candidly and specifically about the applicant's qualifications to pursue and complete graduate studies.

+3.1.8 Statement of purpose.
+The applicant must submit a brief statement (between one hundred and five hundred words) outlining his or her academic interests and academic purposes.

+3.1.9 Optional documentation.
 The applicant may submit scores from the Graduate Record Examinations.